lens-biophotonics/fiber-orientation-analysis/doc/source/usage.rst

 Frangi filter configuration
 ---------------------------
-Fiber enhancement and masking is achieved via a multiscale 3D Frangi filter [`Frangi, et al., 1998 <https://doi.org/10.1007/BFb0056195>`_].
+Fiber enhancement and segmentation is achieved via a multiscale 3D Frangi filter [`Frangi, et al., 1998 <https://doi.org/10.1007/BFb0056195>`_].
 The spatial scales of the filter (in μm) can be provided via the ``-s/--scales`` option.
 As discussed in [`Sorelli, et al., 2023 <https://doi.org/10.1038/s41598-023-30953-w>`_], the optimal scales that best preserve the original intensity